jeffreyrosenbluth/flourine/README.md

+# flourine
-# A port of purescript-halogen to haskell / GHCJS
+## A port of purescript-halogen to haskell / GHCJS
-## Work In Progresss
+### Not even close to complete, a work In Progresss.